 That’s all I can hope for.
 I’ll do the best I can at mothering, at homeschooling, and at being a Christ-like woman in this day and age.
 And then I’ll fall to my knees and pray for grace to make up for all the ways I have fallen short, for I know there are many.

-This is the first part of a series of posts focusing on the book Covenant Motherhood by Stephanie Dibb Sorensen.
+These thoughts are reflections on the book Covenant Motherhood by Stephanie Dibb Sorensen.
 Order the book on Kindle at Amazon (affiliate link!) or Deseret Book (not affiliate link).
-Links to the other posts will be given below when available.
+See also Teaching in the Savior’s Way